banzaicloud/koperator-docs/docs/cruisecontroloperation.md

         }
 ```

-When the second `remove_broker` operation has finished:
+When the second `remove_broker` operation has been finished:

 ```yaml
 status: